MHPotrich/chess-game/README.md

 - [ ] change the table point of view for each round.
 - [ ] show possible action after player select the piece.
 - [ ] make possible to win and lose.
+- [ ] make possible to play with other person by LAN